 Summary: This article was written and published December, 2016.
 All Christians have heard certain things about the coming Antichrist.
 Most should be able to go to their bibles and find passages which directly speak of him (hint, 1 John).
 When we read Revelation thirteen, we see two beasts under Satan’s power and influence (in the future tribulation time).
 Almost everybody identifies the first beast in that chapter as the future Antichrist (Rev. 13:1-8).
 Read this article to see why this wouldn’t be the right choice in your understanding of prophetic symbols in scripture.

-It is clear in prophetic scripture that Satan will have two great instruments of evil on the earth in the tribulation period at the end of this age.
+It is clear in prophetic scripture that Satan will have at least two great instruments of evil on the earth in the tribulation period at the end of this age.
 The dragon and his angels will have been kicked out of heaven, down to the earth.
 Satan comes down with great wrath, for he knows his time is short (Rev. 12).
 From this point forward, he does everything he can against God and Jesus Christ to hold on to his throne and title of god and prince of this world.
 For this reason, he brings forth the two beasts of Revelation thirteen (Rev. 13).
 There is no doubt that one of the two beasts has as its head the Antichrist.

 Let us shape the context of this chapter a little, so we know some of the prophetic symbolism we are dealing with.
 A beast represents a great world power.
 It is something that has some extent of governmental authority and civil power.
 The figure of a beast is used in Daniel’s prophecies, especially in Dan.
 7, where the prophet has a vision of four different beasts coming out of the great sea.
 Here the four beasts represent, in historical succession, the four Gentile world empires – Babylon, Medo-Persia, Greece, and Rome.
 The Spirit of God uses this symbol to depict not only the fact of the existence of these four Gentile empires in time, but also certain character traits – a beast goes its own way, and does its own will, and ignores any obedience to the will of God.
 The great sea which the beasts come out of represents the unformed and unorganized masses of the Gentiles.